Inside a handler — the SDK resolves the active client via the current async context.

 Threading

-You don’t need to do anything.
-The backend reads the original email’s Message-ID, stamps In-Reply-To + References on the reply, and builds the subject with a Re: prefix when you don’t override it.
+Email: no action needed.
+Nevo stamps the right In-Reply-To and References headers on the reply and adds a Re: prefix when you don’t override the subject.
 The reply lands in the same conversation in Gmail, Outlook, Apple Mail.

 Errors